Kaniskasen/Kaniskasen/README.md

 I am well-versed with most of the modern paradigms, practices and methodologies and cutting-edge technologies & trends (Such as RUP/Agile-XP,UML, DDD-RDD, Analysis Patterns, Architectural Patterns & Pattern languages , Design Patterns, OOP-OOAD, SOLID and GRASP)

-Please visit the URL to view my full profile at Linked-IN: www.linkedin.com/in/kaniska-sen-8b99a0211

 Thanks & regards,
 Kaniska